 From 1992 through to 2008, exploration field work by various companies including Aberfoyle, Liontown, Plutonic and Newcrest focussed on other regional prospects and very little work was undertaken within the Lighthouse tenement itself.
 Only Newcrest undertook more drilling at Plateau.

 Newcrest Mining Limited drilled a single 853.7 m deep drill hole (PLDD06001) at Plateau in 2007.
-This hole was designed to test the rhyolite plug and mineralization at depth beneath the mineralization at the southern edge of the rhyolite.
-This hole was an outstanding success and intersected the projected mineralised lode at the edge of the felsic plug more than 500m vertically below the drilled lode close to surface.
+This hole was designed to test the rhyolite plug and mineralization at depth beneath the southern edge of the rhyolite.
+This hole was an outstanding success and intersected the projected mineralised lode at the edge of the felsic plug more than 500m vertically below the drilling closer to the surface.
 The drill hole intersected 2m @ 1.0g/t Au and +30g/t Ag, confirming that the structure and associated gold and silver mineralisation continues to at least 500m vertical below surface.
-This provides enormous encouragement for a large, mineralised system extending to this depth and beyond.
+This offers the possibility for a large, mineralised system extending to this depth and beyond.

 An assay of 1m @ 102g/t Ag was also intersected mid-way through the hole at 411m deep.
 Seven spatially separate one-metre intersections occur throughout the hole which assay above 20g/t Ag.